viniarck/maze-sfml/README.md

 ## maze-sfml

-Random valid maze generator in C++ with sfml graphics rendering.
+Maze generator in C++ with sfml graphics rendering.

 ## Installing